cacoyle/doorbell/README.md

 3) Select the `Author from scratch` card
 4) Select your function name, and select the latest available python runtime (*`3.7` at this time*)
 5) Click `create function` and copy your lambda function's ARN
+6) Add a trigger to your function selecting 'Alexa Smart Home'
 ##### Alexa Skill
 1) Go to the [Alexa Skill Developer page](https://developer.amazon.com/alexa/console/ask) and click 'create skill'
 2) Copy your new skill's id